 Children and Family Justice Center

 DLA Piper has long partnered with the CFJC to promote fair sentences for youth which hold them responsible for their actions in age-appropriate ways.
-Attorneys Anne Helms and Lawrence Wojcik (JD ’77) have represented and advised the Illinois Coalition for the Fair Sentencing of Children, a project of the CFJC, filing amicus briefs in the Illinois circuit courts, the Illinois appellate courts, and the Illinois Supreme Court.
-In addition, DLA Piper has partnered with the CFJC on the wrongful conviction case of Jaime Hauad.
-DLA attorneys Richard Klawiter, Rachel Cowen, Terrence Smith, Dan Simon, Natalie Scruton, Andrew Fraerman (JD ’10), Ankoor Bagchi and Kevin Harlow have collectively spent thousands of hours helping to re-investigate the case, meeting with Jaime and his family, and fighting for him in the trial court, the appellate court, and before the Torture Inquiry and Review Commission.
+Attorneys Anne Helms, Lawrence Wojcik (JD ’77), and Eric Roberts have represented and advised the Illinois Coalition for the Fair Sentencing of Children, a project of the CFJC, filing amicus briefs in the Illinois circuit courts, the Illinois appellate courts, and the Illinois Supreme Court.
+In addition, DLA Piper has partnered with the CFJC on a wrongful conviction case for many years.
+DLA attorneys Richard Klawiter, Rachel Cowen, Terrence Smith, Dan Simon, Natalie Scruton, Andrew Fraerman (JD ’10), Ankoor Bagchi and Kevin Harlow have collectively spent thousands of hours helping to re-investigate the case, meeting with the client and his family, and fighting for justice in the trial court, the appellate court, and before the Torture Inquiry and Review Commission.